hl2vr/hl2vr.github.io/_pages/manual.md

 This option is enabled by default.

 To reload, first press the primary hand A button to eject the magazine (if applicable).
-When you eject the magazine, all ammo remaining in the mag is ejected with it.
-You can pick up (or catch) the mag using the Grip button and it will be instantly consumed and added back to your inventory.
+When you eject the magazine, all ammo remaining in the magazine is ejected with it.
+You can pick up (or catch) the magazine using the Grip button and it will be instantly consumed and added back to your inventory.
 You can also leave them on the ground for a while before picking them up, if you're... preoccupied elsewhere.
 Once ejected, a magazine can't be held, only consumed.

 To grab a fresh magazine from your inventory, press and hold your off-hand's Grip button near your shoulder.

-Bring the new magazine close to the weapon's insert point, and the magazine will be loaded.
+Pistol & SMG: Insert the magazine into the magazine well.
-Each weapon's insert point is unique.
-They are also subject to change during HL2VR's beta period.
+Revolver: Tilt the gun to empty the previous clip.
+Insert the new clip.
+Flick your hand (or press the Eject Magazine button) to close the chamber.
+Pulse Rifle: Snap the space-magazine onto the space-magazine well on the bottom of the gun.
+Shotgun: Insert shells into the loading port on the bottom of the gun (in between the trigger and barrel).
+Crossbow: Nock a bolt to the far end of the rail (it will automatically draw itself back).
+RPG: Slide the tail end of the rocket into the front end of the launcher.

-Some weapons, when emptied, will require additional action to chamber a round from the new magazine.
+Some weapons, when completely emptied, will require additional action to chamber a round from the new magazine.

-For example: the pistol's slide must be Used (with the Trigger button) if the chamber is completely empty. **Many of the other weapons are still in a Beta state.** Additional actions, such as a charging handle for the SMG, will be implemented over time.
+Pistol: Grab the slide at the top of the gun and pull it back to chamber your first bullet.
+SMG: Grab the charging at the back of the gun and pull it back to chamber your first bullet.
+Shotgun: Pull the forestock back then forward again to chamber your shell.

+Other weapons may still be in a Beta state and subject to change over time.

 ###### "Quick Reload" mode:
 This option can  be enabled in the Difficulty options menu.
 In "quick" reload mode, press the right A button to eject the magazine (if applicable).
 When a magazine is ejected it is automatically emptied and remaining ammo is added back to your inventory.
 (The empty magazine will still drop to the ground.)

 The weapon can then be reloaded by dropping it to your waist, aiming at the ground, and simply waiting a moment.
+The weapon's usual visual and audio reload cues will still play.

 <br />